-4.1 The preparatory phase
+4.1.
+The preparatory phase

-The preparatory phase includes activities relating to (a) context overview, (b) ERM Tool customization and (c) operational design.
+The preparatory phase includes activities relating to (a)context overview, (b)ERM Tool customization and (c)operational design.

-4.1.1 Context overview2
+4.1.1.
+Context overview

 A proper context overview is critical to ensuring that the ERM Tool is customized to allow the user to focus on the most important risks during the implementation phase.
-This process entails an analysis of the history and dynamics of conflict and, in this respect, an assessment of the potential risks to the forthcoming elections.
-The context overview will identify (a) geographical regions that face increased risks, (b) relevant risk factors, (c) those phases of the electoral cycle that face increased risk, (d) possible perpetrators and victims of electionrelated violence, and (e) possible strategies to prevent and mitigate violence.
+This process entails an analysis of the history and dynamics of electoral challenges and social conflicts and, in this respect, an assessment of the potential risks to the forthcoming elections.
+The context overview will identify (a)geographical regions that face increased risks, (b)relevant risk factors, (c)those phases of the electoral cycle that face increased risk, and (d)possible strategies to preventrisks from materializing and mitigate their negative effects.